 - shooting ranges and other recreational activities using firearms.

 These hobbies can increase your risk of exposure to lead, as well as put your family at risk.
 Lead-contaminated dust from your hobby can attach to your clothes, shoes, hair, skin, and personal items, and readily transfer into your vehicle and onto surfaces in your home.
 This transfer is known as take-home lead.
 If your hobby area is on your property, such as a shed, then your family and pets can be exposed to lead contaminated dust or lead fumes if they enter the hobby area.

 It is important you take precautions to protect yourself and your family from the dangers of take-home lead (PDF 197KB).

 - Australian Government – Department of Climate Change, Energy, the Environment and Water – Lead in recreational activities

-For further information on the risk of lead exposure from workplaces and hobbies, contact SA Health's Scientific Services (08) 8226 7100.
+For further information on the risk of lead exposure from hobbies, contact SA Health's Scientific Services (08) 8226 7100.